Rules Governing all RILSA Events

 5. The County Championship Winner will receive a Gold County Championship Medal and a Silver County Championship Medal to the R/Up.
 In the event that there is more than 12 entries then there will be medals for the semi-finalists.

-6. Dress Code is neat casual i.e. Association Polo Shirt/Blouse with slacks or dark leggings.
+6. Dress Code is neat casual i.e. Organisation Polo Shirt/Blouse with slacks or dark leggings.
 If you are entering from a School/College then school uniform will be accepted.
 Comfortable shoes are advised.

 7. With regard to the format of the event, it will depend on numbers entering and it will be up to the Tournament Director or County Secretary to make the final decision on the format for the event.
 Notice of such will be made available after all the entries are in and posted at the venue on the morning of the event.